6 Best Ecommerce Platforms for Small Businesses in 2023

 If you already have a Tumblr, Blogger, Wix, Squarespace, or WordPress website and want to start selling products, then Ecwid is an excellent free option.
 While Wix and Squarespace have ecommerce plans, they can get expensive.
 If you just need a simple shopping cart of a few products, Ecwid is a great free option.

 Ecwid can work on any website where you can inject code.
 It can also be used as a free standalone website, with its instant site builder.
 Though this is less common, it’s a good option if you need a quick and simple site with just a few products.
-It also comes with a mobile-responsive shopping cart and the Apple Pay one-tap checkout feature.
+It also has a mobile-responsive shopping cart and the Apple Pay one-tap checkout feature.

 In our evaluation, Ecwid lost points for having limited customization features and customer support, which are crucial for ecommerce solutions.
 However, it is still the best value and user-friendly choice if you want free ecommerce software for your existing website.